Jason Nagata, MD, MSc

 Resident Physician

-Chloe is a medical student at the University of California San Francisco.
+Dr. Cattle is an internal medicine resident physician at the University of California San Francisco, where she completed medical school.
 She graduated from the University of California, Los Angeles with a degree in Psychobiology.
 Her research examines eating disorders and muscle dysmorphia in sexual and gender minority populations in The PRIDE Study.

 - Community norms for the Eating Disorder Examination Questionnaire (EDE-Q) among gender-expansive populations